Trekking in Tajikistan: Frequently asked questions

 Can I rent a car in Tajikistan?

-You can rent a car in Tajikistan, but this always includes a driver.
-It can be a rather informal affair where you charter a shared taxi and pay for all the seats.
-Or you can arrange a car through a local tour company.
-Avis, Budget and Enterprise have not made it here yet.
+You can rent a 4X4 car in Tajikistan to drive yourself.
+This will cost around $130 per day.
+Many travellers choose to get a car with a driver as some of the roads can be quite challenging to drive.
+This can be arranged by a local tour company.
+It can also be a rather informal affair where you charter a shared taxi and pay for all the seats.
+Global car rental companies such as Avis, Budget and Enterprise have not made it here yet.

 I've walked the West Highland Way – am I ready to go trekking in Tajikistan?

 The strenuousness and complexity of Tajik trekking routes varies.
 Almost all treks involve wild camping (don’t worry, it’s not as wet as Scotland!).
 Paths are sometimes less obvious and there are no markers.
-If you undertake a trek in Tajikistan independently you need to be able to read a map, be comfortable while being self-sufficient for a number of days and above all be flexible.
+If you undertake a trek in Tajikistan independently you need to be able to read a map or use a navigation app, be comfortable while being self-sufficient for a number of days and above all be flexible.
 Why not invite a trekking buddy who has a bit more experience?
 It’s a great way to learn the tricks of independent trekking.

 In Tajikistan